sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head /etc/passwd Command will display the first 10 lines of /etc/passwd. /n

-head -n 3 ./iacta Command will display the third line of the file iacta. /n
+head -n 3 ./iacta | tail -n 1 Command will display the third line of the file iacta. /n